-This issue began with a March 13, 2014, memorandum from President Barack Obama directing the DOL)to "modify," "streamline" and "simplify" the federal regulations regarding exemptions to overtime under the FLSA.
+In a March 13, 2014 memorandum, President Barack Obama directed the Department of Labor (DOL) to "modify," "streamline" and "simplify" the federal regulations regarding exemptions to overtime under the Fair Labor Standards Act (FLSA).
 The goal?
 To increase the number of workers eligible for overtime.
+From the outset, both the President and the Secretary of the DOL declared that they believed many positions in the hospitality industry should qualify for overtime.